Coding4Ward/ChatBot/README.md

 # ChatBot
-This is a simples chatbot code that I have implemented in python.
+This is a simple chatbot code that I have implemented in python.

+YOU CAN FIND ME IN YOUTUBE: Coding 4Ward